FanChen7274/Photoshop-Export-Layer-Coordinates/README.md

 - # Photoshop-Export-Layer-Coordinates

-A JSX script for Photoshop that exports layer X/Y coordinates to a TXT file (compatible with Photoshop 2019, fixes incomplete coordinates and Chinese garbled text issues)
+A JSX script for Photoshop that exports layer X/Y coordinates to a TXT file

 ## 1. Installation Steps